krepoli/CS-330/README.md

 **Linux:**
 ensure GCC is installed or download [GCC](https://code.visualstudio.com/docs/cpp/config-linux)

-## 4. Open VS Code and create a new .cpp file

-Now you are ready to begin your first project!

 # Your First C++ project

 This is your first programming project in C++!
-It's tradition for programmers to first print "Hello, World!"
+It will teach you the program's basic syntax through printing "Hello, World!"

+Start by opening VS Code and creating a new .cpp file.

 **How to Comment on your Code:**
 ```cpp